The Best Denver Photography Spots In 2025 (With Map)

 39. The Articulated Wall Sculpture

-Located in Denver Design Center complex, this bright yellow sculpture by Lawrence Argent is 14 feet tall and 40 feet long, and made of aluminum.
+Located in Denver Design Center complex, The Articulated Wall Sculpture is a bright yellow sculpture by Lawrence Argent.
+It’s 14 feet tall and 40 feet long, and made of aluminum.
 It’s a great spot for photos because it’s so eye-catching and unusual!

 40. Jurassic World Exhibition